Tim885885/belaboxstats-update/README.md

 # Fetch Belabox stats from remote cloud and save to file.
-Eg. Belabox stats: eth0: 5360 Kbps (On). wlan0: 4490 Kbps (On).
-Total bitrate: 9850 Kbps.
-SoC temperature 39.0 °C

 Node is required.
 Node js can be found here: https://nodejs.org/en/download/